meelgroup/manthan/README.md

 2. [PicoSAT](http://fmv.jku.at/picosat/) to compute unsat core.
 3. [Scikit-Learn](https://scikit-learn.org/stable/modules/tree.html) to create decision trees to learn candidates.
 4. [ABC](https://github.com/berkeley-abc/abc) to represent and manipulate Boolean functions.

+Manthan employs the algorithmic routine proposed by [BFSS](https://github.com/Sumith1896/bfss) to do preprocessing.
+We used a [CryptoMiniSAT](https://github.com/msoos/cryptominisat) based framework to do the preprocessing.

 In the `dependencies` directory, you will find 64-bit x86 Linux compiled binaries for the required dependencies.
 In addition if the compiled binaries in `dependencies` do not work on the system, do following: